marcusnolan/restruction/README.md

  ### Functionality Testing
 - #### Navigation bar
     - All links and buttons have been tested and are working.
-    - The mobile menu button appears on screens smaller than 992px wide and when clicked it revelas the mobile menu sidebar from the right.
+    - The mobile menu button appears on screens smaller than 992px wide and when clicked it reveals the mobile menu sidebar from the right.
 - #### Footer
     - All links and buttons have been tested and are working.
-    - The email button in contact triggers the users local email server for ease of use.
+    - The email button in contact triggers the user's local email server for ease of use.
 - #### Home page
-    - collapsible drop down if 10 most recent items works correctly and only features ten and they are in correct order, newest to oldest.
+    - collapsible dropdown if 10 most recent items work correctly and only features ten and they are in the correct order, newest to oldest.
 - #### Register
     - Once the form is filled out, the account is registered and automatically logged in.
     - The 'login' button below the register form brings the user to the login page.